bakjedev/bakjedotdev/README.md

 ### World

-* Scaffold:     really shitty scaffold, dont use it
+* Scaffold:     really shitty scaffold, don't use it

 ### Misc